The Facts About Asian American Mental Health and Suicide RatesReading Time: 4 minutes

 New research reveals that the youth mental health crisis is taking a heavy toll on the Asian American community.
 Statistics from the CDC show that suicide is the first leading cause of death for Asian American young adults—accounting for one-third of the deaths among Asian Americans aged 20–24.
 This is the only racial group within this age demographic for whom this is true.

 Over the past year, the stressors on Asian American young adults have multiplied.
-Not only are they affected by the pandemic’s impact on employment, education, and well-being, they have also been subjected to the emotional burden of increased discrimination and racially motivated attacks.
-A report by the Center for Study of Hate and Extremism found that violent assaults and verbal harassment directed toward Asian Americans increased by 150 percent in 2020, while overall hate crime dropped.
+In addition to navigating challenges with employment and education, they have also been subjected to the emotional burden of increased discrimination and racially motivated attacks.

 Asian American Mental Health Statistics